 17 Apr Dodge menstrual cramps with green tea

-In a new study of 1152 women, those who drank 3 to 5 cups of green tea daily were 51% less likely to have mild menstrual cramp pain and 61% less likely to have moderate-to-severe cramp pain compared to those who did not drink green tea, reports the journal BMJ Open.
+In a study of 1152 women, those who drank 3 to 5 cups of green tea daily were 51% less likely to have mild menstrual cramp pain and 61% less likely to have moderate-to-severe cramp pain compared to those who did not drink green tea, reports the journal BMJ Open.

 The study authors theorize that green tea’s abundance of catechins may reduce the build-up of pain-causing prostaglandins that are behind menstrual cramp pain.